While graphic design can sometimes feel like a brand new industry, it’s actually quite the opposite.

 So, to celebrate this rich and exciting history, we’ve compiled a list of 40 famous designers that have done their part in shaping graphic design in some way.

-From those who specialize in typography or magazine design, through to album covers and political posters, each of these people have made their mark on the industry and shaped it in some way through hard work and some great designs.
+From those who specialize in typography or magazine design, through to album covers and political posters, each of these people has made their mark on the industry and shaped it in some way through hard work and some great designs.

 Appropriately dubbed ‘the Godfather of Grunge’, David Carson revolutionized the design industry by taking a unique, rule-breaking attitude toward design.
 His strikingly shredded, warped, and sometimes illegible layout designs remain to be a constant source of radical inspiration for designers around the globe.